Cribbs Causeway: Hotels

-There is currently two hotels in the area.
-Mollies and A Travelodge is located on Cribbs Causeway, behind the Miller and Carter Steakhouse.
+There are currently two hotels in the area.
+Mollies and a Travelodge are located on Cribbs Causeway, behind the Miller and Carter Steakhouse.
 Soho House have planning permission for a 123-room hotel on the site of the former Cribbs Lodge Hotel.
 There had been a Premier Inn on Catbrain Lane.
 On 17 July 2019 it was destroyed by a fire which caused part of the building to collapse onto Cribbs Causeway.
 It took nearly 48 hours to extinguish the flames.
 On 26 May 2020, Premier Inn’s parent company, the Whitbread Group, announced that they had secured planning permission to re-build, reusing the old building’s footprint but with an additional storey for a below-ground car park.
 Construction work on the new building had started, and was completed in 2021.
 An investigation into the incident was unable to find its cause, due to extensive fire damage and the building’s subsequent demolition.